Our sites are taking a well-earned break over the summer.

 Moses baskets and sheets (we can’t accept the mattresses, sorry);

 Cots, cotbeds, toddler beds (with all bolts and instructions);

-Buggies (clean and in good working order)
+Double Buggies and buggies suitable from birth (clean and in good working order);

 Little Village is like a foodbank, but for clothes, toys and